Dumuzy/KeizerForClubs/docs/KeizerForClubs.EN.md

 #### Html Output
 The html output consists of general css which is the same for every table and html which contains the real data.
-The css is taken from the file _export/keizer.css_.
-You can change the css to match your own needs if you want to.
+The css is taken from the file _export/keizer.css_ which should stay untouched.
+You can change the user.css to match your own needs if you want to.

 The data tables get the following tags, where the stuff in _{}_ is replaced by real data:
 ```